lichray/formatxx/proposal/printf.md

 ### Error handling

-The output functions of the return values of `std::putf` may encounter the following kinds of error found in the return values:
+An output function of a return value of `std::putf` may encounter the following kinds of errors found in the return value:

- - A format specification is invalid.
+ - A format specification is syntactically invalid.
- - A format specification expects more arguments than the unmatched arguments in the argument list.
+ - A format specification expects an argument that does not appear in the argument list.
+ - Mixing numbered and unnumbered format specifications or parameterized lengths.
- - The argument matched a parameterized length ( `'*'` ) is not convertible to `streamsize`.
+ - The argument matched a parameterized length is not convertible to `streamsize`.

-The output functions set `ios_base::failbit` on the output streams when these errors are encountered, and then can return.
-The well matched format specifications, as well as the ordinary characters, if any, must be formatted and wrote to the output stream before the point of the error, if any.
+The output function set `ios_base::failbit` on the output stream when one of the errors is encountered, and then can return.
+The well matched format specifications, as well as the ordinary characters, if any, before the format specification that fails, must be formatted and wrote to the output stream before the function returns.

 ### Formatting